NZSA Peter & Dianne Beatson Fellowship information

 - The NZSA Peter and Dianne Beatson Fellowship must be acknowledged in any publication it has helped to foster.

-- The closing date for applications is 4pm, 16 August in any given year.
-Results will be announced in September.
+- The closing date for applications is midnight, 20 August 2023.
+Results will be announced in October.

 - The recipient is given contact details for Peter Beatson to arrange payment of the stipend.